 COSA Littorina – Middle School Program

 The Littorina program exposes students entering seventh and eighth grades to local coastal and marine habitats, including the sandy beach, rocky shore, open water/harbor, and coastal wetlands.
 This is a one-week, field-trip based program where students will learn how to keep a field notebook and take basic measurements of weather, water quality, and biodiversity in different coastal habitats, all the while exploring the relationship between these parameters.
 Participation will well-equip students to enter the research/project-based Coastal Ocean Science Academy for high schoolers in the future.
-The Middle School Program runs from Monday, July 20 through Friday, July 24.
+The Middle School Program runs from Monday, July 17 through Friday, July 21, 2017.
 Maximum group size is 20.

-COSA Chondrus – High School – Introductory Level
+COSA Chondrus – First-time High School students

 Students enrolled in this introductory marine biology program will learn about coastal and marine habitats and develop basic research skills.
 Topics covered include identifying and classifying marine organisms, monitoring water quality, measuring species richness and diversity, and analyzing survey results.
 Students will also explore threats to coastal and marine resources.
 Field studies take place at a salt marsh, sandy beach, rocky shore, and on open water.
-The High School Program runs Monday through Friday from August 3-14.
+The High School Program runs Monday through Friday from August 14-25, 2017.
 Maximum group size is 20.

-COSA Pagurus – High School – Advanced Level
+COSA Pagurus – Returning High School students

 Building on knowledge learned in Chondrus, Pagurus students will deepen their knowledge of local coastal ecology and habitats through student-led field investigation.
 Staff will facilitate student inquiry and research in topics of their own choosing.
 Ample access to field sites for data collection will be provided, as well as guidance in developing sound research questions, methodologies, analyzing data, and presenting results.
-The High School Program runs Monday through Friday from August 3-14.
+The High School Program runs Monday through Friday from August 14-25, 2017.
 It is possible that Pagurus students will return to field sites previously visited (which is what scientists do!)
 Pagurus students will play a role in explaining fieldwork protocols to Chondrus students, but they will also have some separate opportunities presented at a level that assumes their prior knowledge and advanced interest in marine science.

-- Middle School Program: 2015 fees are $500 for the 5-day program plus $50 for optional shuttle service.
+- Middle School Program: 2017 fees are $500 for the 5-day program plus $50 for optional shuttle service.

-- High School Program: 2015 fees are $1000 for the 10-day program plus $100 for optional shuttle service.
+- High School Program: 2017 fees are $1000 for the 10-day program plus $100 for optional shuttle service.